Anon-Planet/thgtoa/guide.md

 Ideally, this should "not be an issue" since this guide provides multiple ways of hiding your origin IP using VPNs and Tor.
 But if you are in a situation where VPN and Tor are not an option, then this could be your only security.

-# Appendix R: Installing a VPN on your VM or Host OS.
+# Appendix R: Installing a VPN on your VM or Host OS:

 Download the VPN client installer of your cash paid VPN service and install it on Host OS (Tor over VPN, VPN over Tor over VPN) or the VM of your choice (VPN over Tor):